Gradient-Free Aeroacoustic Shape Optimization Using Large Eddy Simulation: Methodology

-The FR approach is used to discretize the divergence operator for general advection-diffusion equations of the form shown in Equation \ref{equation_conservation_law}.
+The in-house solver, HORUS, is utilized for solving the Navier-Stokes equations, employing the FR approach for spatial discretization.
+This approach is used to discretize the divergence operator for general advection-diffusion equations of the form shown in Equation \ref{equation_conservation_law}.
 It is a high-order accurate numerical method first introduced by Huynh \cite{huynh2007flux} in 2007, and extended to multi-dimensions for mixed element types by Wang and Gao \cite{wang2009unifying}.
 FR is appealing due to its accuracy, generality, robustness, and suitability for modern hardware architectures \cite{vincent2016towards}.
 Compared to commonly-used low-order numerical methods, FR provides more accurate solutions using fewer degrees of freedom and at reduced computational cost \cite{vermeire2017utility}.
-The FR framework is outlined here in multiple dimensions, following Wang's formulation \cite{wang2009unifying}.
+We explained the FR approach in more details in our previous work \cite{hamedi2024near}.
+In this study, the second-order accurate Nasab-Pereira-Vermeire scheme \cite{hedayati2021optimal}, which incorporates an adaptive time-stepping method \cite{vermeire2020optimal}, is used to advance the solution in time.